sashgeophysics/MuMap_fwd-1.0/docs/index.md

 partially molten rocks.
 To run the demonstrations, a working version of Python 2.7.12 or higher, numpy, and matplotlib libraries are required.

-See the <a href=https://github.com/sashgeophysics/MuMap_fwd/wiki> Wiki pages<a>  for detailed documentation.
+See the <a href=https://github.com/sashgeophysics/MuMap_fwd/wiki> Wiki pages </a>  for detailed documentation.
 Scroll down for a quick start guide

 ## Quick start guide
 * Download the files from GitHub as a zipped file